-Chemistry-Liberal Arts and Sciences-Associate of Arts Degree for Transfer
+Chemistry-Associate of Science Degree for Transfer

-A student planning on obtaining a chemistry degree should follow the Liberal Arts and Sciences-Associate of Arts Degree for Transfer.
-Consurthe appropriate university transfer option (UA or ASU/NAU).
+A student planning on obtaining a chemistry degree should follow the Associate of Science Degree for Transfer.

 A student seeking a degree must take the math, writing, and reading assessment exams.
 The student should then meet with a chemistry faculty advisor to plan courses.
-The student who plans on transferring to an upper division school to complete his/her degree should also contact an advisc from their chosen school for verification of transfer courses.
+The student who plans on transferring to an upper division school to complete his/her degree should also contact an advisor or counselor from their chosen school for verification of transfer courses.